This profile was current as of 2021, when she was part of the on-campus Kellogg community.

-Laura García Montoya studies the political economy of inequality and political violence in Latin America.
+Laura García Montoya is an Assistant Professor at the Munk School of Global Affairs & Public Policy at the University of Toronto.
+García Montoya studies the political economy of inequality and political violence in Latin America.
 Her work focuses on two central problems hindering development in the region: the persistence of high levels of inequality in many countries, and the pervasive violence experienced by many communities there.
+Prior to joining the Munk School, she was an Assistant Professor of Political Science at the Universidad del Rosario (Bogotá, Colombia) and a Visiting Fellow at the Kellogg Institute during the fall of 2021.

 Her fellowship book project, “Trapped by Inequality: The Politics of Redistribution in Latin America,” identifies the causes of inequality traps – high and persistent levels of economic inequality – and explains how and why some Latin American countries escape those traps and embark on paths of diminishing inequality.
 She argues that the state’s relative strength in relation to economic elites shapes the main redistributive institutions and, thereby, long-run economic inequality.